 Though the Liberal party has stated this tax will not harm retail employees, it’s a real slippery slope to dance around.

 I have worked in retail for 19 years.
-I have been young and careless through retail jobs, working for beer money; I have saved money for my wedding by folding clothes, I walked the concrete floors with a pregnant belly and I have drop my 2 year old kid at day care for an overnight of stock.
+I have been young and careless through retail jobs, working for beer money; I have saved money for my wedding by folding clothes, I walked the concrete floors with a pregnant belly and I have dropped my 2-year-old kid at daycare for an overnight of stock.
 It has been in the background of more than half of my life.

 It has also given me an employee discount.

 Let it be known that this discount makes a huge impact on the lives of retail workers.

 It keeps employees consistent and continuous within their field, reducing turnover rates and benefiting the economy.

 It helps alleviate financial stress by giving some comfort during the Christmas season and allows employees to get clothing that they can actually afford.